 The TRUTH is that you have many records.
 The SIS means you were not convicted so you do not have a public record.
 That’s it.
 But it is still “on your record” because you have an arrest record and a guilty plea record.
 An SIS is a plea of guilty to a crime!

 Therefore, even with an SIS you must admit to the DWI arrest or the DWI guilty plea when asked, like on job applications or license applications for example.

 The only way to lawfully be able to deny the arrest and guilty plea to the DWI is by getting an expungement.
 The law states that with an expungement you are returned to the position you were in before the arrest, as if it never happened.

 If you do not expunge the DWI arrest and guilty plea, then law enforcement can see it and use it against you.
 And if you are unlucky enough to be arrested again for DWI in your future, the court can punish you more this time because it is your second.
 And if you’re unlucky enough to get 2 more in your future, then the 3rd one is a felony, which can lead to jail time, prison, and losing your gun rights and other rights because you will be a convicted felon.

 Do you see now why expunging your 1st DWI is such a smart thing to do?

-Reach out today to the Missouri DWI and Criminal Law Center at the Benjamin Law Firm, LLC and click the “MAKE AN APPOINTMENT” box to schedule a time to get a free evaluation and check on your ability to expunge a prior DWI.
+Reach out today to the Missouri DWI and Criminal Law Center at the Benjamin Law Firm, LLC and click the “CONTACT US NOW” box to schedule a time to get a free evaluation and check on your ability to expunge a prior DWI.

 With all this COVID 19 stay at home time, my wife and I like to watch Harry Potter movies and relax.
 The movies are one of those things that gives us a little solace.
 I like to imagine our experts at the Missouri DWI and Criminal Law Center are wizards waiving our wands and making old convictions disappear forever.
 Let us perform some magic for you!